-State law requires all registered sex offenders to be assigned a risk level indicating likelihood of reoffense.
+State law requires all registered sex offenders to be assigned a risk level indicating likelihood of re-offense.
 The risk level is reported as part of the sex offender registration information recorded by the Texas Department of Public Safety and governs community notification.
-It may be used when determining the appropriate sex offending treatment regimen.
+The risk level may be used when determining the appropriate sex offending treatment regimen.
 Offenders are required to register with DPS based on a current or a prior sex offense.
-TDCJ utilizes the Static-99R and the Dynamic Risk Assessment which consists of multiple tools (Hare Psychopathy Checklist-Revised, the Level of Service Inventory-Revised and the Static-99R), as appropriate, to designate the reoffense risk level as low, moderate or high.
+TDCJ utilizes the Static-99R and the Dynamic Risk Assessment which consists of multiple tools (Hare Psychopathy Checklist-Revised, the Level of Service Inventory-Revised and the Static-99R), as appropriate, to designate the re-offense risk level as low, moderate or high.